This project is password protected

 Redesigning a Small College Website to Tell a Bigger Story

-I partnered with a small international college, located in O'ahu, Hawaii, to completely rebuild its outdated website—a critical tool for attracting prospective students, especially from overseas.
-The site hadn’t been updated in years.
-Key content was missing, navigation was broken, and storytelling was almost nonexistent.
-Over a three-month engagement, I led a full redesign—defining scope, aligning stakeholders, conducting research, and delivering a 54-page website with improved structure, narrative, and usability.
+I partnered with a small international college in Oʻahu, Hawai‘i, to rebuild its outdated website.
+Over three months, I led an end-to-end redesign, aligning stakeholders, conducting research, and delivering a 54-page site with improved structure, storytelling, and usability.

 Hawaii Tokai